THE PROGRAM

 Friday

 • Executive dysfunction in neuropsychiatric disorders: schizophrenia and affective disorders.
+Neuropsychological and neuroimaging findings.

-• Executive dysfunction in long neuro-COVID.
+• Executive dysfunction and frontal-lobe vulnerability in long neuro-COVID.
+Primary and secondary effects of COVID on the brain.

 • Executive function assessment tools.
 Their strengths, limitations, and what the new “frontal-lobe” assessment tools should target.
 Agent-centered cognition.